Letov LF-107 Luňák

-The LF-107 Luňák (Kite, the bird of prey) is a Czech aerobatic glider designed by Rudý Letov in the late 1940s.
+The LF-107 Luňák (Kite, the bird of prey) is a Czech aerobatic glider designed by Prague-based company Rudý Letov in the late 1940s.
 The design was developed within a prolific group of aeronautical engineers and sailplane pilots, including K. Dlouhý (later author of LET L-13 Blaník), J. Matejček, and B. Boček, led by chief designer Vladimír Štros.

 Design and development

 The first flight of the prototype took place on June 25, 1948, and a second prototype flew in July.
 The prototype participated later in the same year in aerobatic competition in Grenchen, Switzerland, and in Ziar, Poland in 1949, where its good aerobatic and gliding characteristics drew considerable attention.

 Unfortunately, serial production was disrupted by geopolitical developments, as the factory was charged with production of MiG-15, MiG-19, MiG-21F aircraft, and access to Western civil export markets were progressively hampered by the emergence of the Iron Curtain.
 Therefore, only 75 examples of the Luňák were produced.

 In 1950, a variant with simpler construction and a revised cockpit, among other changes, was developed.
 This LF-107 Luňák of wooden construction designated Letov VT-7 under the military training system was instrumental in the development of gliding and aerobatics in the Czech Republic.
 The LF-107 was also used for aerobatic training in the Soviet Union, Bulgaria, Romania and Poland.